cguth7/cguth7.github.io/_posts/2021-02-03-agent-evaluation.md

-be difficult due to the inherent variance in poker, but this can be minimized by playing a very large number of hands and also by playing in a “duplicate” format, where, for example, two agents would play a set of hands and then clear their memories and play the same hands with the cards reversed.
+be difficult due to the inherent variance in poker, but this can be minimized by playing a very large number of hands and also by playing in a “duplicate” format, where, for example, two agents would play a set of hands and then clear their memories and play the same hands with the cards reversed (only possible when humans are not involved).
 Further, an agent that performs well in one evaluation metric is not guaranteed to perform well in others.

-### Agent vs. Agent
-Agent against agent is a common way to test the abilities of poker programs.
-This is an empirical method for researchers to evaluate agents with different characteristics, such as different abstractions.
-If a game theory optimal agent exists for a game then another agent could play against the GTO agent as a measure of quality.

-Researchers from around the world competed annually at the Annual Computer Poker Competition that began in 2006 and is now part of the Poker Workshop at the annual AAAI Conference on Artificial Intelligence.
-It has competitions in limit, no-limit, and later 3 player Kuhn poker (most recently only nolimit competitions were played).
-This uses duplicate matches and two winner determination methods – instant run-off eliminates the worst agent in each round and bankroll gives the win to the agent with the highest bankroll in that event.
-Researchers can also use testbed bots to evaluate performance.

-### Human Opponents
-The main issue with playing against human opponents is that win-rates can take approximately one million hands to converge.
-The 2015 Man vs. Machine competition involved 80,000 hands total against four opponents, which led to disputes over statistical significance of the results.

-Despite the difficulty of achieving very large hand samples against human opponents, there is still value in these test games, as human experts are capable of quickly analyzing a strategy and the playing statistics of that strategy, so a computer program can be sanity checked and evaluated for unique tendencies by such human experts.
-Computer programs could also be made available on the Internet to play against many opponents to obtain significant levels of data.

 ### Best Response
 We can find the best response to a poker agent’s strategy analytically by having its opponent always choose the action that maximizes expected value against the agent’s strategy in all game states, given the agent’s strategy.
-We can then compute the � in the e-Nash equilibria as a measure of exploitability that gives the lower bound on the exploitability of the agent.
+We can then compute the e in the e-Nash equilibria as a measure of exploitability that gives the lower bound on the exploitability of the agent.

 The purpose of calculating a best response is to choose actions to maximize our expected value given an opponent’s entire strategy.
-The expectimax algorithm involves a simple recursive tree walk where the probability of the opponent’s hand is passed forward and the expected value for our states I returned, involving just one pass over the entire game tree.
+The expectimax algorithm involves a simple recursive tree walk where the probability of the opponent’s hand is passed forward and the expected value for our states (I -- information sets) returned, involving just one pass over the entire game tree.

-To evaluate an extensive game strategy, the standard techniques have been to set up a tournament between different agents or to evaluate worst case performance.
-Best response is used to analytically evaluate performance in the worst case, often by graphing exploitability against nodes touched or against time.
-Best response usually requires a full tree traversal, but Johansen et al. showed a general technique that can avoid this, since full tree traversal is often infeasible in very large games.
+Best response usually
+requires a full tree traversal, but Johansen et al. showed a general technique that can avoid this in their paper "[Accelerating Best Response Calculation in Large Extensive Trees](http://www.cs.cmu.edu/~waugh/publications/johanson11.pdf)", since full tree traversal is often infeasible in very large games.

-Best response has advantages over comparing strategies by competing them against each other, due to the problems that come up with the latter such as intransitivities, noise, and when there are multiple evaluation criteria.
+Best response has advantages over comparing strategies by competing them against each other since it is a more theoretical measure and because problems can arise when doing agent vs. agent evaluations, like intransitivities (e.g. Agent A beats Agent B and Agent B beats Agent C but Agent C beats Agent A) and variance.

-The standard best response method involves examining each state once to compute the value of every outcome, followed by a pass over the strategy space to determine the optimal counter-strategy.
+The standard best response method involved "examining each state once to compute the value of every outcome, followed by a pass over the strategy space to determine the optimal counter-strategy".

 ![Kuhn Poker Tree from different perspectives](../assets/section4/evaluation/kuhndiff.png "Kuhn Poker Tree from different perspectives")